Skin Cancer Care

 With Australia and North QLD having the dubious honour of leading the world in the incidence of skin cancer including melanoma, Whitsunday Family Practice prioritises providing the latest technology and services to the doctors using our facility.
 Approximately two in three Australians will be diagnosed with skin cancer by the time they are 70, with more than 750,000 people treated for one or more non-melanoma skin cancers each year.

 In addition our practice uses Dermengine – a leading digital platforms to compare and analyse skin lesions and allow accurate monitoring of suspect lesions over a period of time.

 Whilst all of our doctors are able to perform skin checks and excisions of lesions, Dr Melissa McCann has undertaken postgraduate training in Skin Cancer Medicine & Surgery.
 In addition, Dr Colin Giorcelli has completed advanced surgical training, performing surgical procedures at Proserpine Hospital.
 He brings his expertise in surgical management to our clinic and has a keen interest in skin cancer diagnosis and management.
 Dr Amy Tattesal completed several years of training in plastic surgery before moving to the Whitsundays and completing her general practice specialist training and brings her expertise in excellent skin excision surgical techniques to Whitsunday Family Practice.

 Dr Melissa has completed the Professional Certificate in Skin Cancer Surgery, has completed modules from the Masters in Skin Cancer Medicine UQ covering skin cancer medicine and dermoscopy and is currently completing the Diploma in Primary Care Dermatology with the Australasian College of Dermatology.
-Dr Melissa is also a certified Laser practitioner and can perform scar free Laser removal of benign skin lesions such as age spots, moles and skin tags, and is a qualified cosmetic chemist having completed the Diploma of Personal Care Formulation and can provide expertise on skin care products.
+Dr Melissa is also a certified Laser practitioner and can perform Laser removal of benign skin lesions such as age spots, moles and skin tags, and is a qualified cosmetic chemist having completed the Diploma of Personal Care Formulation and can provide expertise on skin care products.

 This section helps to identify changes that might signal a melanoma.
 Please see your doctor immediately if you have a skin lesion that you are worried about.